mlops-md/mlops-md.github.io/README.md

 - Edit content of .md files to add your text.
 - Add new posts in _posts/ (YYYY-MM-DD-title.md).

-If you'd like, I can generate additional themes, images, or a Cloudflare DNS guide.
+If you'd like, I can generate additional themes, images, or a Cloudflare DNS guide..